 EDUCATIONAL OUTREACH: Provide free professional training to low and moderate income artists in the community by opening up our company class and hosting master classes led by world class educators.

 COMMUNITY OUTREACH: In addition to working with "professional" artists we've a deep commitment to working with community members from all walks of life.
 For instance, in the SB-ADaPT Festival 11 community artists ranged in age from 8 to 70 with vocational backgrounds that included a grade school teacher, a Jenny Craig Consultant, a massage therapist, a hair stylist and a professional house painter performed in Wallflower.
 Joining them in the work were artists in residence from Vienna and Istanbul Regina Picker and Lerna Babikyan.
-In 2012 the Stewart Family joined Misa onstage for "Paint My Wrinkles Red" and we intend to audition a community work for the 2013 Kinesis concert.
+In 2012 the Stewart Family joined Misa onstage for "Paint My Wrinkles Red", in 2013 our community company performed at the Awakenings and Beginnings Festival, the Kinesis concert, for 1st Thursdays, the ADaPT Festival, and the Minty project.

-UMBRELLA SERVICES: FTF offers low cost umbrella services to others with past projects including Ray Tischer and his Alzheimer's Art Video project, Budhi Harlow's Dance of the Forest African Rhythm project with at risk youth & Bird Tribe's travels to participate in an event in Italy at the Art Monastery.
+UMBRELLA SERVICES: FTF offers low cost umbrella services to others with past projects including Ray Tischer and his Alzheimer's Art Video project, Budhi Harlow's Dance of the Forest African Rhythm project with at risk youth, Bird Tribe's travels to participate in an event in Italy at the Art Monastery, and also to Robin Bisio for her Anemone Ball Project.

 COLLEGES & UNIVERSITIES: in 2008 SonneBlauma was invited by Beth Megill to come teach a master class at Moorpark College and to present work on their Spring Concert.
 What a joy!
 Since then SonneBlauma has taught a Master class at Santa Barbara City College, been a guest artist in their 2010 Spring Concert Behind the Words, produced and presented the first UCSB Alumni Studio Showing ever, been invited to give a partnering workshop at Westmont College, and also been invited to set a new work on Santa Barbara City College Dance Students.
 In Fall of 2011 SonneBlauma volunteered over 150 hours setting a critically acclaimed new work on SBCC students.